Create number sequences in excel 2007

 Create a number sequence and restart when a cell value equals a criterion

-In this example the number sequence restarts every time the adjacent cell value equals "D".
+In this example, the number sequence restarts every time the adjacent cell value in column B is equal to "A".

 Create a number sequence to count records by year and month (sorted list)

-Create a number sequence to count records by year and month (unsorted list)
+Create a number sequence to count records based on year and month (unsorted list)

 Array formula in B32:

-Create a number sequence to count records by year (sorted list)
+Create a number sequence to count dates based on year

 Formula in B39: